dasch-swiss/sipi/README.md

 authentication and authorization logic in [Lua](https://www.lua.org/) scripts, and supports restricted access to images, either by reducing image dimensions or by adding watermarks.
 It can easily be integrated with [Knora](https://dsp.dasch.swiss/).
-In addition SIPI preserves most of the [EXIF](http://www.exif.org), [IPTC](https://iptc.org/standards/photo-metadata/iptc-standard/) and [XMP](http://www.adobe.com/products/xmp.html) metadata and can preserve
+In addition, SIPI preserves most of the [EXIF](http://www.exif.org), [IPTC](https://iptc.org/standards/photo-metadata/iptc-standard/) and [XMP](http://www.adobe.com/products/xmp.html) metadata and can preserve